Zoltán Tildy: Political career and later life

 Tildy was elected to the Hungarian parliament in 1933, being reelected in 1936 and 1939.
 He put pressure on Horthy's government to pull out of the Second World War.
 After Hungary was occupied by the Germans, Tildy was forced into hiding.
-After the Soviets occupied Hungary and drove out the Germans, Tildy became leader of the FKgP.
-Tildy became Prime Minister of Hungary, serving from 15 November 1945 until 1 February 1946, when Tildy was elected President of Hungary.
-He was an ex officio member of the High National Council from 7 December 1945 until 2 February 1946.
+When the Soviets occupied Hungary and drove out the Germans, Tildy became leader of the FKgP and was appointed Prime Minister of Hungary, serving from 15 November 1945 until 1 February 1946, when he was elected President of Hungary.
+Tildy was an ex officio member of the High National Council from 7 December 1945 until 2 February 1946.

-Tildy served as the first President of the Republic of Hungary until 31 July 1948, when he was forced to resign after allegations emerged about his son-in-law being arrested for corruption and adultery.
-Tildy was held under house arrest in Budapest until 1 May 1956.
-He was appointed to the position of a state minister in the coalition government during the 1956 Hungarian Revolution.
-He was eventually arrested by Soviet forces after the revolution was crushed by Warsaw Pact intervention.
+Serving as the first President of the Republic of Hungary when he was forced to resign in July 1948 after allegations emerged about his son-in-law being arrested for corruption and adultery.
+Tildy was held under house arrest in Budapest until May 1, 1956.
+He was appointed to the position of a state minister in the coalition government during the 1956 Hungarian Revolution, and was eventually arrested by Soviet forces after the revolution was crushed by Warsaw Pact intervention.
 On 15 June 1958 Tildy was sentenced by the Supreme Court to six years' imprisonment, in the trial of Imre Nagy and associates.
 However, he was released under an individual amnesty in April 1959 in view of his advanced years (in fact due to illness).
 He then lived in complete retirement until he died in Budapest on 3 August 1961.